Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Introduction

-We propose the conformal online auction design (COAD), a new mechanism aimed at maximizing revenue by quantifying the uncertainty in bidders' valuations of auctioned items.
-COAD admits the use of a wide range of modern machine-learning methods, including random forests, kernel methods, deep neural networks, and various hybrids and ensembles of these methods.
-COAD integrates three novel components.
-First, it leverages historical data on both item and bidder features to statistically infer each bidder's valuation for the current item, along with its uncertainty.
-For instance, in online advertising on search engines like Google, the bidders are advertisers, and the items are ad slots for different keywords.
-The features of an ad slot may include information about the keywords, while bidders' features might include the advertiser's rating level, ad brand, product information, and other relevant ad details.
-The use of both item and bidder features is motivated by real-world online auctions, such as those on eBay, which have heterogeneous bidders and a diverse range of items over time.
-Thus, it is impractical to assume a fixed distribution of values from a fixed group of bidders or to analyze value distributions for identical items.
+We propose the Conformal Online Auction Design (COAD), a new mechanism for maximizing revenue by quantifying uncertainty in bidders' valuations without requiring knowledge of the value distribution.
+COAD integrates three key components.
+First, it uses historical data on both item and bidder features to estimate each bidder's valuation for a new item, along with an uncertainty measure.
+For instance, in online advertising platforms like Google, bidders are advertisers, and items are ad slots associated with different keywords.
+Item features may include keywords, while bidder features may include advertiser ratings, brand identity, and product information.
+By incorporating both bidder and item features, COAD captures the inherent complexity and heterogeneity of real-world online auctions—where assuming fixed value distributions or identical items across auctions is often unrealistic.